atom/atom/docs/getting-started.md

 ### Glossary of Config Keys

 - core
-  - disablePackages: An array of package names to disable
+  - disabledPackages: An array of package names to disable
   - hideGitIgnoredFiles: Whether files in the .gitignore should be hidden
   - ignoredNames: File names to ignore across all of atom (not fully implemented)
   - themes: An array of theme names to load, in cascading order